Keynote Speakers

 Movement is a fundamental property of life and movement analysis has been a focus of many different disciplines, who use very similar research objectives and data models to study this phenomenon.
 In spite of this, there is still little overlap in the awareness and sharing of movement concepts, methods and models between disciplines.
 A particularly big gap exists between analysis of animal and human movement.
 Animal movement is typically studied in ecology, while studies of human movement span various disciplines, from GIScience, geography, transportation, computer science, physics and others.
 In this talk we compare methods on both sides of the divide and argue for establishement of an Integrated Science of Movement, which provides a framework for movement research in any discipline.

-Rein Ahas lecture Keynote Speech by Prof. Dr. Jukka M. Krisp
+Rein Ahas lecture Keynote Speech by Prof. Jukka M. Krisp

 Professor of Applied Geoinformatics